inveniosoftware/troubleshooting/README.md

 We use the GitHub issues much like a forum to either ask questions or post solutions to general problems encountered with Invenio.

-**Trial period:** We run this during a trial period of 2 months to see if it gains traction in the community.

 ### Communication channels

 * Chat rooms *(preferred)*